 Her voice was mellifluous and sardonic.

 Adeline came to his rescue.
-Her mood having suddenly changed.
+Her mood having changed.
 Her sister was intent in ruining her day.
 What was she concocting?
 She got up from the armrest.
-She had to help him get out of the spot Leontine had put him.
+She had to say something to help him out of the spot Leontine had put him.
 She was ready to fight for her man.

 ’That is enough now, Leontine.
 Enough of this farce.
 If he does not remember, it is because it never happened.
 It is simply nonsensical theatrics coming from you.
-You are fabricating a nonsensical, ludicrous story!’ then, turning to the family, she pointed to her sister, her expression one of contempt.
+You are fabricating a ludicrous story.’
+Turning to the family, she pointed to her sister, her expression one of contempt.

 ’She is saying all this because she is envious and jealous.
 She resents all I do.
-She is a controlling and demanding bitch!’, then in her direction she hissed ’You are a disgusting liar!
+She is a controlling and demanding bitch.’
+In Leontine’s direction she hissed ’You are a disgusting liar.
 Shame on you.’

 Adeline’s fierce reaction in his defence threw Andrew back into utter confusion and mental disarray.
 Why be so unnecessarily vicious against Leontine?
 No one ever imagined those two could be so nasty to one another at any given time.
 However, whose naked body did he stroke in the Arts and Craft shed?
 Was it Leontine’s or Adeline’s?
 Who awoke in him that first intense sensual stupor of his adolescence?
 Which of the twins will make him feel the same desire again?

-The quandary nerve wracked Andrew’s mind.
+Andrew’s mind was in a quandary.

 It was as evident as a neat cloud in the sky that the young man had committed a stupid blunder.